eunos-1128/openstructure/modules/doc/actions.rst

   ligands are optionally detected from a structure file if it is given in mmCIF format.
 This is based on "non-polymer" _entity.type annotation and the respective entries must exist in the PDB component dictionary in order to get connectivity information.
+You can avoid the requirement of the PDB component dictionary by enabling --allow-heuristic-conn.
+In this case, connectivity is established through a distance based heuristic if the ligand is not found in the component dictionary.
+Be aware that this might be an issue in ligand matching.
-For example, receptor structure and ligand(s) are loaded from the same mmCIF file given as '-m'/'-r'.
-This does not work for structures provided in PDB format and an error is raised if ligands are not explitely given in SDF format.
+  If you provide structures in PDB format, an error is raised if ligands are not explicitely given in SDF format.

   Ligands undergo gentle processing where hydrogens are removed.
 Connectivity is relevant for scoring.
 It is read directly from SDF input.
 If ligands are